Griezmann lauds Bundesliga's style

-Antoine Griezmann has praised the standard of German football, believing the quality of its domestic competition is arguably closest to Spain's.
+Antoine Griezmann has praised the standard of German football, believing the quality of their domestic competition is arguably closest to Spain's.

 The French attacker was a first-hand witness only a fortnight ago, with Borussia Dortmund handing Atletico Madrid a 4-0 drubbing in the Champions League.

-Ahead of this week's return fixture, the 27 year-old recognised the Bundesliga's quality, believing it is under-appreciated against the more popular Premier League.
+Ahead of Tuesday's return fixture, the 27-year-old recognised the Bundesliga's quality, believing it is underappreciated against the more popular Premier League.

+"It's a very offensive league with a lot of attacking.
+I think Borussia Dortmund reflects the league quite well," he told Kicker.

 "The Premier League is indeed more popular and is the world's most viewed and the Bundesliga is a bit in the shadow.
 There is less talk about it, but as far as talents and the teams are concerned, the difference is not much."